 Responsive is the veteran in the RFP automation space.
 It’s a solid platform if your goal is to scale proposal generation using a big answer library.
 And to be fair, it’s one of the better traditional proposal automation tools out there.

-But here's the thing we always tell our fellow SE friends: if your business has highly technical products or fast-changing features, you’ll probably find yourself manually updating your content library a lot.
-Responsive still depends heavily on maintaining templates and canned answers, which SEs know can fall out of date pretty quickly.
+But here's the thing we always tell our fellow SE friends: if your business has highly technical products or rapidly changing features, you’ll probably find yourself manually updating your content library often.
+Responsive still depends heavily on maintaining templates and canned answers, which SEs know can quickly become out of date.

 Pros: